 The specific research methods adopted in this study are document analysis and interviews.
 Document analysis was carried out to answer sub question one, which questions MEXT's reasoning which led to including or excluding content on comfort women in history textbooks.
 The document analyzed was the "Statement of Reasons for Unauthorized Textbooks (Kentei Shinsa Fugoukaku tonarubeki Riyusyo)" for Tomoni Manabu Ningen no Rekishi, the textbook published by Manabisha in 2014, which was available on MEXT's website at the time of writing (MEXT, 2014).
-The document was selected for two reasons: 1) "Statement of Reasons for Unauthorized Textbooks, and 2) Manabisha's textbook was the only junior high school textbook published in 2019 that had any reference to the comfort women issue.
+The document was selected for two reasons: 1) "Statement of Reasons for Unauthorized Textbooks" was the only document identified containing MEXT's comments on specific contents of textbooks, and 2) Manabisha's textbook was the only junior high school textbook published in 2019 that had any reference to the comfort women issue.
 The original draft of Manabisha's textbook which had been submitted to MEXT was asked to be modified, particularly, the parts referencing the comfort women issue.
-Therefore, in order to find out what is being judged as inappropriate for history textbooks and why it is deemed as such by MEXT, this paper conducted a document analysis on the "Statement of Reasons for Unauthorized Textbooks and why it is deemed as such by MEXT, this paper conducted a document analysis on the "Statement of Reasons for Unauthorized Textbooks and
+Therefore, in order to find out what is being judged as inappropriate for history textbooks and why it is deemed as such by MEXT, this paper conducted a document analysis on the "Statement of Reasons for Unauthorized Textbooks" of Manabisha's textbook.